Symptoms of anxiety

-You must tell the Driver & Vehicle Agency (DVA) if you suffer from anxiety and it affects your ability to drive safely.
+You must tell the Driver and Vehicle Agency (DVA) if you suffer from anxiety and it affects your ability to drive safely.

 Talk to your GP

-You should see your GP if you have symptoms of anxiety, GAD or panic disorder (see above).
+You should see your GP if you have symptoms of anxiety, GAD or panic disorder.

 Although it can sometimes be difficult to talk to someone else about your feelings, emotions and personal life, try not to feel anxious or embarrassed.

-Your GP needs to gain a good understanding of your symptoms to make the correct diagnosis and recommend the most appropriate treatment for you.
+Your GP needs to gain a good understanding of your symptoms to make the right diagnosis and recommend the most suitable treatment for you.